-While the growth of jobs in Syracuse isn’t headline-grabbing — the region actually 0.5% of its private sector jobs since August of 2015 — the overall picture is one of steady, long-term recovery.
+While the growth of jobs in Syracuse isn’t headline-grabbing — the region actually lost 0.5% of its private sector jobs since August of 2015 — the overall picture is one of steady, long-term recovery.
 Coming into the first quarter of this year, the NY DOL found healthy growth in several local industries:

 - Management of Companies & Enterprises

 - Social Assistance